-- Engage young people in sport, physical and creative activity that brings communities together and helps create the next generation of community leaders
+- engage young people in sport, physical and creative activity that brings communities together and helps create the next generation of community leaders

-- Increased community capacity and capability
+- increase community capacity and capability

 Typically a Uniting Communities programme takes approximately 18 to 24 months to complete and is rolled out in four phases: